salesforce/oss-template/CONTRIBUTING.md

 to do this once to work on any of Salesforce's open source projects.

 Complete your CLA here: <https://cla.salesforce.com/sign-cla>

-## Issues

-We use GitHub issues to track public bugs.
-Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

 ## Code of Conduct